• Skip to primary navigation

 • Spread half of the crumb mixture into the bottom of the prepared tin and press into an even layer.
 Bake in preheated oven for 15 minutes.
 Remove from oven and put aside (leave the oven turned on).

-• Meanwhile, chop the pitted dates and place them into a saucepan along with the water and butter.
+• Meanwhile, chop the pitted dates and place them into a saucepan along with the water, butter and vanilla extract.

 • Stir over medium heat until the dates have softened and the mixture has thickened (approx 10 minutes).
 Allow to cool slightly.